 Does insurance pay for acupuncture treatments?

 A number of insurance companies and health care plans cover the cost of acupuncture treatments and that number seems to be growing every year.
-We are currently in the process of becoming a provider for most insurance plans in the Los Angeles area and we provide billing summaries for patient reimbursement, but does not bill insurance directly.
+We are currently in the process of becoming a provider for most insurance plans in the Los Angeles area and we provide billing summaries for patient reimbursement (superbills)

 Will acupuncture help me?